 - providing services to the membership and interested members of the public

 - joining forces and pursuing common goals as an English-speaking social club.

-While this may create the impression of an officially established Club, Pickwicks is not: It is a loose association of people interested in the English language and a certain amount of shared activities; it is not registered anywhere, has no statutes, and the money collected from our registered members is not accumulated, but spent on subsidies for activities.
+While this may create the impression of an officially established Club, Pickwicks is not: It is a loose association of people interested in the English language and a certain amount of shared activities; it is not registered anywhere, and the money collected from our registered members is not accumulated, but spent on subsidies for activities.

 In connection with this, and also with regard to the European Union’s new General Data Protection Regulation (Datenschutz-Grundverordnung), that comes into effect on 25th May 2018, please note the way we handle your data:

 No personal data is collected on this website.

 If you choose to contact us by sending an email to Committee member, we will store and archive

 - the content of your message, which may contain more personal data.